Managing a Customer's Card

 Deleting a Customer or Saved Card

 The merchant also has the ability to delete a customer or a saved card that is saved to a customer via PayMongo's API.
-Note that once the customer or saved card is deleted, it cannot be used again for future transactions without having to create a new customer or save the card again to a customer.<For Edit: Let's highlight the note for this process instead or if you think its better for a banner here, let's put it in a banner>
+Note that once the customer or saved card is deleted, it cannot be used again for future transactions without having to create a new customer or save the card again to a customer.

 The merchant can use the Delete a Customer or the Delete a Payment Method of a Customer endpoints to do this.